Archive for: criminal law

 [b]oth the editorial office of Przekrój and the abovementioned TV stations and the Internet are located in Warsaw, one should consider that the commitment of a crime to the detriment of the private prosecutor was performed in that place.

-The court in an order of 31 December 2008, case file V K 1595/08, referred the case to the Regional Court for Warszawa Śródmieście II Criminal Division.
-Interestingly, the court in Wrocław did not consider that the alleged offense was not committed.
+The Court in its order of 31 December 2008 case file V K 1595/08 referred the case to the Regional Court for Warszawa Śródmieście II Criminal Division.
+Interestingly, the Court in Wrocław did not consider that the alleged offense was not committed.

 See also “Personal rights, case I ACa 949/09“.